Buying Guide - How to Buy Silver bars

 All reputable refiners or dealers will have stamps for their bars.
 They include the content, weight, purity, their name, and a serial number.
 If their bars don’t have this information, again, consider another dealer.

-How to Store Silver Bars?
+Where Do You Store Silver Bars?

 Silver is a soft metal that can easily be nicked and scratched.
 It can also tarnish when in contact with air, heat, or moisture.
 These unsightly spots and surface markings can deflate the value of your silver significantly.
 We advise handling your silver with cotton jeweler’s gloves and using special sterling silver cloths to keep them clean.
 Some even recommend cleaning your silver every month.